The Wolf Gift

 The Wolf Gift is the thirty-first novel by Gothic writer Anne Rice, published in February 2012 by Random House.
 The novel tells the tale of Reuben Golding, a well to do journalist at the fictional San Francisco Observer who is attacked by and turned into a werewolf.
 He spends the duration of the story fleeing the authorities, the media, and DNA analysts.

 On April 5, 2012, Rice promoted the novel on The Colbert Report.
 The book debuted at number 6 on The New York Times Best Seller list for print and E-book fiction. and number 3 on the Hardcover Fiction list.

 Background

 The novel is set in Northern California, an area where Rice lived a large portion of her life.
-Several scenes of the novel take place in the Redwood Forest.
+Several scenes of the novel take place in a redwood forest.
 Rice explained that The Wolf Gift was not her return to supernatural fiction, stating that the religiously themed novels, Christ the Lord: Out of Egypt and Christ the Lord: The Road to Cana revolved around mystical events as well.

-At the San-Diego Comic-Con, Rice spoke with MTV about The Wolf Gift: "It's about a young man who becomes a werewolf.
+At San Diego Comic-Con, Rice spoke with MTV about The Wolf Gift: "It's about a young man who becomes a werewolf.
 It's my take on what that experience is like for that young man, to experience that transformation and how it works in his life and how he copes with it."